endoflife-date/endoflife.date/products/goaccess.md

 > [GoAccess](https://goaccess.io/) is an open source web analytics application for Unix-like operating systems that runs in a terminal or through a browser.

-The only unofficially supported and actively maintained version of GoAccess is the latest one.
+Based on the release history only the latest version is supported and actively maintained.